 We will never sell, rent or swap your personal data or give it to anyone else for them to use for their own purposes without making that clear to you.
 There are, however, various ways in which we will share your data, as set out below:

-We are part of Connect Group PLC which is a group of companies that share various operations and business processes.
-We may share your personal data with any member of our group in order to fulfil our contractual obligations to you, or because it is in our legitimate interests to do so (for example, whilst you may order a product from us, the delivery of that product might be fulfilled by another member of our group).
-You can see a list of companies within our group within our latest Annual Report and Accounts which can be located on the Connect Group PLC website (investor relations tab) at www.connectgroupplc.com.
+We are part of Smiths News plc which is the parent company for a number of businesses that share various operations and business processes.
+We may share your personal data with them in order to fulfil our contractual obligations to you, or because it is in our legitimate interests to do so (for example, whilst you may order a product from us, the delivery of that product might be fulfilled by another of our businesses).
+You can see a list of our businesses within our latest Annual Report and Accounts which can be located on the Smiths News plc website (investors tab) at www.corporate.smithsnews.co.uk

 We work with various third parties to provide services to us for specific functions or which are part of our wider supply chain (e.g. our Publisher clients) and this will often mean that we need to share your personal data with any of them (it is in our legitimate interests to do so, since we may not have the capabilities to provide these services ourselves and to ensure an orderly performance of any service to you).
 In each case, we will ensure that these third parties are only allowed to use your personal data in order to provide the relevant services to us and you.
 We will always make sure that we use organisations that we trust to look after your personal data appropriately and as required by applicable laws.